RK-404/my-portfolio/readme.md

 ---

-As a user You will be able to:
+As a user you will be able to:
 - See some basic information of the primary planets of our solar system.

 - And see the picture of that planet on the background.